peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.mat3invert'></a>
 ### (static) H3DU.MathUtil.mat3invert(m)

-Finds the inverse of a 3x3 matrix, describing a transformation that undoes the given transformation.
+Finds the inverse of a 3 &times; 3 matrix, describing a transformation that undoes the given transformation.

 #### Parameters

-* `m` (Type: Array.&lt;number>)<br>A 3x3 matrix.
+* `m` (Type: Array.&lt;number>)<br>A 3 &times; 3 matrix.

 #### Return Value

-The resulting 3x3 matrix.
+The resulting 3 &times; 3 matrix.
 Returns the identity matrix if this matrix's determinant, or overall scaling factor, is 0 or extremely close to 0.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.mat3multiply'></a>
 ### (static) H3DU.MathUtil.mat3multiply(a, b)

-Multiplies two 3x3 matrices.
+Multiplies two 3 &times; 3 matrices.
 A new matrix is returned.
 The matrices are multiplied such that the transformations they describe happen in reverse order.
 For example, if the first matrix (input matrix) describes a translation and the second